Lyndon LaRouche U.S. presidential campaigns

-Lyndon LaRouche's U.S. presidential campaigns were a controversial staple of American politics between 1976 and 2004.
+Lyndon LaRouche's United States presidential campaigns were a controversial staple of American politics between 1976 and 2004.
 LaRouche ran for president on eight consecutive occasions, a record for any candidate, and tied Harold Stassen's record as a perennial candidate.
 LaRouche ran for the Democratic nomination for President of the United States seven times, beginning in 1980.

 Campaigns

 1976

 In 1971 LaRouche founded the U.S. Labor Party as a vehicle for electoral politics.
 In 1976 he ran for President of the United States as the U.S. Labor Party candidate, polling 40,043 votes (0.05%).
 According to LaRouche supporters, the major accomplishment of the campaign was the broadcast of a paid half-hour television address, which gave LaRouche the opportunity to air his views before a national audience.
 This was to become a regular feature of later campaigns during the 1980s and 1990s.

 His platform included a reference to Vice President Nelson Rockefeller: "Impeach Rocky to prevent imminent nuclear war".